T

 Left or right?

-A user manual, no matter how precise and technically accurate, is of little use if no one wants to read it.
-It may be thoroughly detailed, but what good does such a handbook bring if its language is far too perplexing for people to understand?
+A user manual, no matter how precise, is useless if no one wants to read it.
+Sure, it may be technically accurate, complete with diagrams and step-by-step instructions, but what good is that if the language is too complicated for most people to understand?

 Example of a "technical" description: